-As always, if you have been invited into someones home for a meal, it is a good idea to mail out a thank you card no more than 48 hours after attending the event.
-Of course, before leaving, be sure to thank the host for the invitation and meal and thank the other guests at your table for their dining conversation.
+As always, if you have been invited as a guest into another's home for a meal, it is polite to mail out a thank you card no more than 48 hours after attending the event.
+Of course, before leaving, be sure to thank the host in person for extending the invitation to you and thank the other guests at your table for their dining conversation.

 Again, by no means is this a complete, exhaustive list, but these tips will lead you through any dining adventure with confidence!

-Part 3 will continue next Monday and will conclude the Manners Monday series on dining, after which we'll be diving into some other topics as they pertain to manners.
-Consider this series your crash course on table etiquette here at The Classy Woman.
-If you missed last week's post (Part 1), you can click to read the post on Table Etiquette now.
+Part 3 will continue next Monday and will conclude the Manners Monday series on dining.
+Consider this series your crash course on table etiquette.
+If you missed last week's post on Table Etiquette, be sure to read Part 1.

 Thank you for reading!